ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 -   Enrich logs with Kubernetes Metadata.
 -   Forward enriched logs to destination systems like Elasticsearch, Loki, Kafka, HTTP, etc.

 Fluentbit can be installed and configured to collect and parse Kubernetes logs deploying it as a daemonset pod.
-See fluenbit documentation on how to install it on Kuberentes cluster: ["Fluentbit: Kubernetes Production Grade Log Processor"](https://docs.fluentbit.io/manual/installation/kubernetes).
+See fluentbit documentation on how to install it on Kubernetes cluster: ["Fluentbit: Kubernetes Production Grade Log Processor"](https://docs.fluentbit.io/manual/installation/kubernetes).

 ## How does Fluent-bit work?